annareddy1/King-County-Housing-Price-Prediction-Web-App/README.md

 K-means and hierarchical clustering.

 ### Report:
-- A short report is available in HTML format: king_county_markdown.html.
+- A concise report is available in HTML format: king_county_markdown.html.
-- The same content is available in PDF format: king_county_markdown_report.pdf.
+- The same content is also provided in PDF format: king_county_markdown_report.pdf.

 ### Plots:
 - Sample plots are included in the repository, showing distributions and relationships.